8 Best Cloud Access Security Broker (CASB) Solutions for 2025

 eSecurity Planet content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More.

 A cloud access security broker (CASB) solution sits between users and cloud services to protect data and enforce security policies.
+They serve as both gatekeepers and detectives across your entire cloud ecosystem.

-In recent years, CASB solutions have become part of broader secure access service edge (SASE) technology as edge and cloud security risks have expanded to include all threats outside the network perimeter, including edge computing, IoT, mobile, cloud, web, email and more.
+In recent years, CASB solutions have become part of broader secure access service edge (SASE) technology as edge and cloud security risks have expanded to include all threats outside the network perimeter, including edge computing, IoT, mobile, cloud, web, email, and more.

 Broadcom logo